 The Short Answer

 VPU and FUTY track the same index and there is no material difference between the funds.
 They are identical and interchangeable in my opinion.
+This conclusion is quite similar to the conclusion when comparing VPU vs XLU (the State Street utilities ETF).

 The Longer Answer